-Spaces are limited to 30 participants.
+Spaces are limited.
 If you would like to participate and can commit to the event, complete the interest form when it opens.
 Further information, including location, will be provided to those who are confirmed to participate.

 If interest exceeds capacity, priority will be given to those working on dissertations, theses, and other projects that help students meet requirements or benchmarks for their degree programs.
 All George Mason graduate-degree-seeking students at the Fairfax, Arlington, and Science & Technology campuses, other instructional sites, and online programs are eligible to participate.

 If you are confirmed to participate, you must make the following commitments:

 - To begin on time in the morning and to participate for the duration of the day until the event ends

 - To turn off access to social media, games, and other computer/online-based distractions during writing time

 - To minimize distractions by phone by limiting texting and phone calls to scheduled break times

 - To contribute to a supportive writing community among fellow participants